yankeebobo/statamicthemes.github.io/_articles/2013-01-27-using-enviroments-for-statamic-development.md

 ---
-main_img: ""
-title: >
-  Using Environments For Statamic
+title: "Using Environments For Statamic Development"
-  Development
-meta_title: ""
+layout: post
 meta_desc: >
   Statamic gives you the ability to set up different environments for your site